ThatGhost/RosaDB/PROJECT_OVERVIEW.md

 ### 3.5.
 Error Handling (`RosaDB.Library/Core`)

--   Uses a functional `Result<T>` monad pattern for explicit error handling.
+-   Uses a functional `Result<T>` monad pattern for explicit error handling, leveraging a chain of `.Then()` and `.ThenAsync()` extension methods.
+-   For the final operation in a chain that performs a side effect but returns no value, a `.Finally()` method is used to terminate the chain and return a non-generic `Result`.

 ### 3.6.
 Authentication and Authorization